Estate Planners Near Me: What Do They Do – PillarWM

 You might have thought that this an individual who deals with planning real estate purchases.
 Well, this is really not who an estate planner is.

-The truth is that an estate planner is a professional who offers a range of services related to preparing the distribution of wealth and assets after a person’s demise.
-Their services might include
+The truth is that “estate planners near me” are professionals who offers a range of services related to preparing the distribution of wealth and assets after a person’s demise.
+Their services may include

 • Distributing assets and wealth to beneficiaries